Write for Researching Sociology

 How to submit your idea

-If you have an idea for a blog post, please get in touch with Anna Johnston at email@example.com with a brief outline.
-She will give you feedback and discuss deadlines.
+If you have an idea for a blog post, please get in touch with the blog’s Editorial Team with a brief outline.
+They will give you feedback and discuss deadlines.
 It’s always better to get in touch first, before writing the whole post.

 Length and format